karmab/kcli/README.rst

      host: 192.168.0.4
      pool: images

-replace with your own client in default section and indicate host and protocol in the corresponding client section.
+Replace with your own client in default section and indicate host and protocol in the corresponding client section.
 Note that most of the parameters are actually optional, and can be overridden in the profile section (or in a plan file)

-profile configuration
+Profile configuration
 ---------------------

-You can use the file ~/kvirt\_profiles.yml to specify profiles (number of CPUS, memory, size of disk, network,....) to use when deploying a VM.
+You can use the file ~/kcli\_profiles.yml to specify profiles (number of CPUS, memory, size of disk, network,....) to use when deploying a VM.

 The `samples
 directory <https://github.com/karmab/kcli/tree/master/samples>`__